 Pencey Prep School and New York City in either 1948 or 1949

 Holden's story takes place over only three days, from Saturday afternoon to Monday around 1pm.
 (It only feels longer.)
 For the exact year, you have to check out Chapter Five when Holden's talking about Allie's baseball mitt.
 He says Allie died on July 18, 1946 when Allie was eleven and Holden was thirteen.
 Back in Chapter Two, Holden mentioned that he's seventeen now (as he's telling us the story) and was sixteen "last year around Christmas" when he left Pencey and bummed around the city for a while.

 Ergo, the year of the December New York City escapades is either 1948 or 1949, depending on (1) when Holden's birthday falls and (2) what the exact date is of his story-telling.
 It follows that the year of seventeen-year-old Holden telling us his story is either 1949 or 1950.

 What's the significance of 1948/1949/1950?
-It's post-World War II.
-Holden talks about the war (and the effect it's had on his brother D.B.) with a slightly detached air.
-He mentions the Atomic bomb, which the U.S. busted out in August of 1945, four to five years earlier than Holden's narration.
-You can see the dropping of the bomb as a sort of a nation-wide "loss of innocence" if you were so inclined.
+Just ask the Greatest Generation.
+The late 1940s puts us smack in the post-World War II era, with Holden as a product of the war: he talks about the war (and the effect it's had on his brother D.B.) with a slightly detached air, mentions the Atomic bomb (which the U.S. busted out in August of 1945), and—just possibly—stands for a sort of post-war and post-bomb nation-wide "loss of innocence."

-What about geographical setting?
+And then there’s geography.
 We go from Pencey Prep—land of the phonies—to New York City, land of the … phonies.
+Once we’re in New York, we go from bar to bar, hotel to hotel, and park to park.
 Holden thinks that by switching location, he can escape the people and attitudes he dislikes.
-But his internally-generated isolation goes with him.